 You will stay in bed until your legs are no longer numb.

-You will feel some pain when the needle is inserted.
+You will feel some pain and pressure when the needle is inserted.

 If you think you have an emergency, call for emergency medical services right away.